Happy Baseball Season Everyone!

 We are now on a first name basis with the Chillicothe Animal Clinic in Ohio.
 One person alone can do so much, and our good friend Margie Geeb traps as many feral cats as she can every few weeks, takes two buses each way to get these cats spayed/neutered, plus shots and any other care they need, and then returns them to their colonies where they cannot add to overpopulation.
 This exemplifies our mission: We help the smallest rescuers doing the hands on work, even when it’s a rescue of one!

-Our friend Loretta’s little pup Charli loves our new totes!
+Our friend Loretta’s little pup Charli loves our bling totes!

 After receiving this plea, Tails of Joy was able to make a big “Little Guy Grant” to this excellent organization, thanks to all of you.